Apollo enters takeover battle for Britain's Morrisons

 Private equity groups have embarked on a spending spree on assets around the world in the last six months, flush with cash after they largely sat out the pandemic.
 Morrisons, set up 122 years ago as a market stall in northern England, is a target.

-Morrisons said on Saturday that its board, led by Chairman Andrew Higginson, had recommended a takeover led by SoftBank (9984.T) owned Fortress Investment Group that valued the grocer at 6.3 billion pounds ($8.7 billion). read more
+Morrisons said on Saturday that its board, led by Chairman Andrew Higginson, had recommended a takeover led by SoftBank owned Fortress Investment Group that valued the grocer at 6.3 billion pounds ($8.7 billion).

 The offer from Fortress, along with Canada Pension Plan Investment Board and Koch Real Estate Investments, exceeded a 5.52 billion pound unsolicited proposal from Clayton, Dubilier & Rice (CD&R), which Morrisons rejected on June 19.